capprogram/2021bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 ## Part I: Installation of Anaconda

 You should be able to install anaconda simply by going to [this link](https://docs.anaconda.com/anaconda/install/windows/) and downloading the appropriate version for your computer.
-After installing anaconda, start the anaconda navigator program, open up the anaconda terminal (may be called CMD.exe Prompt), and type these in one line at a time and press enter to install each one:
+For Windows users, after installing anaconda, start the anaconda navigator program, open up the anaconda terminal (may be called CMD.exe Prompt), and type these in one line at a time and press enter to install each one:

     conda install astropy
     conda install git
     pip install git+https://github.com/astroML/astroML
     pip install pymc3

 It may ask you if you want to install packages saying [y]/n.
 Just press enter or type y and press enter.

+For MAC users, you should be able to install the packages (astropy, git, astroml, pymc3) by opening anaconda navigator, pressing on the environments tab, changing the drop-down menu that says "installed" to "All", and then searching for each of the four packages.
+For each one, press on the box near its name and press "Apply" at the bottom-right to install it.

 ## Part II: Getting Started and Recording Your Work